0xOvid/BotR_ClimbingCompetition/README.md

 - added matrix view to projects
 - found issues with routes, now that an additional one has been added - fixed was just an issue with indexing
 - added functionality for enabeling and disabelign leaderboard and matrix pages

+2025-12-23
+- added modal and confirmation for deleting db in svr. mgmt.
+- fixed and rearranged modals in comp settings
+- fixed missing factor when adding individual routes

 # Credits
 Mark for making everything